Wondering How to Pay for Lyme Treatment? These Ideas Can Help

 - LymeAid 4 Kids is a grant program through the Lyme Disease Association and provides those under 21 up to $1,000 toward Lyme disease diagnosis and treatment.

 While there aren’t many government assistance programs that help offset Lyme disease costs, filing for disability can make life easier while you receive treatment.
 Applying for Lyme disease disability benefits can be tricky, but the Benefits.gov website lists the benefit programs from every state with information on how to apply.

 Without the help of insurance to pay for expensive treatments, thousands have turned to crowdfunding to offset Lyme disease costs and pay for out of pocket medical expenses.
 Crowdfunding allows people to tap into their network for support during difficult times.
 By launching an online fundraiser, you begin finding financial relief right away.

-GoFundMe’s free fundraising platform means you can keep more of the donations you receive, and it’s simple to withdraw your funds right when you need them.
+GoFundMe’s fundraising platform means you can keep more of the donations you receive, and it’s simple to withdraw your funds right when you need them.
 And if you need help getting started, our blog offers fundraising tips and a medical crowdfunding guide that offers advice specific to medical fundraising.

 Real people who used crowdfunding to pay for Lyme disease

 It might sound intimidating to put yourself out there and ask for help, but it’s important to remember that your friends and family want to help you recover.
 To see how it’s done, take a look at these real people who turned to crowdfunding when they didn’t know how to pay for Lyme treatment.